 When raised properly, a German Shepherd Golden Retriever Mix should be an intelligent and athletic dog that is both sociable and easy to train.

 Both German Shepherds and Golden Retrievers are loyal, eager-to-please companions, so you can expect those same qualities from a hybrid.
 In 2009, International Designer Canine Registry registered The German Shepherd Golden Retriever mix.

 They are complementary breeds as they are both active and athletic, with similar sizes and lifespans.
 This is a popular hybrid mix because it combines two dog breeds that are extremely popular with families.
-When you get the best of these two popular AKC breeds, the results can be pretty amazing.
+The results can be pretty amazing when you get the best of these two popular AKC breeds.

 From the Golden Retriever, you can expect a friendly nature and the ability to tolerate all family members.
 Golden retrievers love everyone, young and old, including teenagers and children.